chidiwilliams/chidiwilliams.com/content/post/pointers-in-go.md

 (It's important to note that the `env` field has a type of `environment`.
 We'll discuss it in more detail in the next section.)

-Program execution happens within a context (or an environment) which stores all the global and local variables defined by and accessible to the program at each point in time.
+Program execution happens within a context (or an environment).
+The environment stores all the variables defined by and accessible to the program at each point in time.
 So, the `environment` struct defines methods to set and retrieve variable values.

 ```go
 type environment struct {